alissacrane123/KnowItAll/README.md

 ````

 ### Serp API
-User search entires are first processed to ensure options returned from the API call only relate to the intended question.
-The data returned from the axios call is then filtered to relevant information that will be rendered on the frontend.
+User search entries are first processed to ensure options returned from the API call relate only to the intended question.
+The data returned from the axios call is then filtered to information that will be rendered on the frontend.

 ````javaScript